grafana/k6-docs/src/data/markdown/translated-guides/en/08 Misc/09 Glossary.md

 Virtual user
 : *(Or VU)*.
 The simulated users that run separate and concurrent iterations of your test script.<br/><br/>[The VU option](/using-k6/k6-options/reference#vus)

+YAML
+: Rhymes with "camel," provides a human-readable data-serialization format commonly used for configuration files.

 </DescriptionList>